yt-dlp/yt-dlp/README.md

 * Some metadata are embedded into different fields when using `--add-metadata` as compared to youtube-dl.
 Most notably, `comment` field contains the `webpage_url` and `synopsis` contains the `description`.
 You can [use `--parse-metadata`](#modifying-metadata) to modify this to your liking or use `--compat-options embed-metadata` to revert this
 * `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
 See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
 You can use `--compat-options playlist-index` if you want to keep the earlier behavior
 * The output of `-F` is listed in a new format.
 Use `--compat-options list-formats` to revert this
-* All *experiences* of a funimation episode are considered as a single video.
-This behavior breaks existing archives.
-Use `--compat-options seperate-video-versions` to extract information from only the default player
 * Live chats (if available) are considered as subtitles.
 Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
 You can also use `--compat-options no-live-chat` to prevent any live chat/danmaku from downloading
 * Youtube channel URLs are automatically redirected to `/video`.
 Append a `/featured` to the URL to download only the videos in the home page.
 If the channel does not have a videos tab, we try to download the equivalent `UU` playlist instead.
 For all other tabs, if the channel does not show the requested tab, an error will be raised.
 Also, `/live` URLs raise an error if there are no live videos instead of silently downloading the entire channel.
 You may use `--compat-options no-youtube-channel-redirect` to revert all these redirections
 * Unavailable videos are also listed for youtube playlists.
 Use `--compat-options no-youtube-unavailable-videos` to remove this